Elbow Cays: History

 Spanish navigators visited the island, plotting it for the first time on a map in 1511 as Los Roques.
 The island and its atoll were subsequently claimed for the Spanish crown by Juan Ponce de León.
 The island was under the Spanish rule for about two centuries until 1718 when the Bahamas became a Crown colony of the British Empire.

 A tall stone lighthouse was built by the British on the island of North Elbow Cay in 1839 along with some small buildings.
 It marked the southern entrance to the Florida Straits from the Gulf of Mexico and was active until the 1940s.
 The abandoned lighthouse was briefly reactivated during the 1970s, when Bahamas police set up a post on nearby Cay Sal Island to watch for drug smugglers.
-Many Cubans attempting to cross the Straits of Florida on makeshift boats and rafts reached this cay and wrote their names in the ruins of the lighthouse.

 Cartography

 In ancient maps and nautical charts the size of these cays was often exaggerated.